-I teach creative writing, professional writing and design, and first-year composition.
+I teach creative and professional writing most semesters.

-For creative writing, I combine reading discussions with writing exercises so students can learn from traditional and contemporary masters but also put those lessons into practice in their own writing.
-I try to incorporate a wide range of voices in the readings I assign, and I encourage students to explore their own interests, cultural backgrounds and experiences while also challenging them to find inspiration in cultures and experiences unlike their own.
-Ultimately, I want students to leave my classes as better writers, better readers and better critics than when the semester started.
+In my creative writing classes, I combine reading discussions with writing exercises so students can learn from professionals and immediately practice those lessons in their own writing.
+I try to incorporate a wide range of voices in the readings I assign, and I encourage students to explore their own interests and experiences while also finding inspiration in cultures and experiences unlike their own.
+Ultimately, I want students to leave my classes as better writers and readers than they were when the semester started.

-In my professional writing classes, I focus heavily on the convergence of text and image and give mini lectures followed by hands-on practice sessions.
-Students complete a series of projects rather than taking tests to demonstrate their mastery of course topics.
-I often develop university or community projects to give students practical, hands-on experience as professional writers.
+In my professional writing classes, I focus on the convergence of text and image and give mini lectures followed by hands-on practice sessions.
+I ask students to work in a variety of print and digital media, challenging them to hone their professional writing style and adapt it to various rhetorical situations.
+Students complete a series of projects rather than tests, and I sometimes develop university or community projects to give students practical experience as professional writers.

 What do you expect of students?

-I want students to be active in class, whether actively thinking, quietly taking notes, sharing ideas in small groups, or joining in large class discussions.
-Every student is different, so there's no one way to accomplish this; still, the student's desire to be there, in class and thinking, is what I’m after.
+I want students to be active in class—this could include actively thinking, quietly taking notes, sharing ideas in small groups, or contributing to large class discussions.
+Every student is different, so there's no one way to accomplish this.
+But I want students to show a desire to be in class and a willingness to engage with course content.

 Outside of being a professor, what do you do for fun and/or relaxation?